gnosis/conditional-tokens-tutorial/docs/00_introduction.md

 - Redeeming positions

 During this tutorial we guide you through the entire process of setting up a prediction market.
-It will serve as an example to familiarize yourself with the termonology.
+It will serve as an example to familiarize yourself with the terminology.
-Feel free to replace the example market with any other use case such as political events, price forecasting etc.
+Feel free to replace the example market with any other use case such as political events, price forecasting, etc.